ihzhang/Municipal-Boundary-Changes/README.md

 Municipal Boundary Changes Code

+# THE REPOSITORY IS ACTIVELY UNDER CONSTRUCTION AND IS INCOMPLETE.

 This is the publicly available repository for the Municipal Boundary Changes project.
 This repo contains a lot of code.
 Collecting underlying data needed for this project involved:

 * DATA_1.
 Downloading block- and place-level shapefiles for 13 years for 40 states